-The exciting pro forum vegan is also waiting this year with practically oriented lectures and discussion panels of top quality for you as a trade visitor.
-On Friday morning it will already take place for the third time in cooperation with the out-of-home media of the dfv media group (gv-praxis, food-service, FoodService Europe & Middle East) in keeping with the motto "From vegan to plant-based: plant-based concepts for food service and commerce".
+The exciting pro forum vegan was also waiting this year with practically oriented lectures and discussion panels of top quality for you as a trade visitor.
+On Friday morning it took already place for the third time in cooperation with the out-of-home media of the dfv media group (gv-praxis, food-service, FoodService Europe & Middle East) in keeping with the motto "From vegan to plant-based: plant-based concepts for food service and commerce".

 Pro Forum Vegan

 Successful with vegan?
 Food Service experts show how it's done!“

 Wam Kat, demo chef, peace activist and author

 Because his parents had little money as freelance artists and could not afford meat, the Dutchman Wam Kat grew up as a vegetarian.
 Today, the cook and peace activist is one of the icons of sustainable, meat-free catering at events and large-scale demonstrations.
 Wam once swung his wooden spoon on the legendary Greenpeace ship "Rainbow Warrior", where he said he discovered his love for cooking.
 He was co-founder of the Dutch rolling, vegetarian catering kitchen "Rampenplan", which has been catering political activists at events throughout Europe for over 30 years.
 His plea: "Food is politics, every individual can contribute to a sustainable world every day by making a conscious choice".
 Also in gastronomy and canteen kitchens.

 Horst M. Kafurke, Managing Director, Innogy Gastronomie, Essen